Greenhouse Gas Emissions Learn how to correctly analyse this topic.

 • The total operational energy consumption and the % that was renewable energy.

 In your analysis, you must look at the company’s overall operational energy consumption.
+Make sure that the discussion regarding operational energy consumption fits into the broader discussion surrounding GHG emissions in a logical manner.
 Most companies now report this information in their CSR/Sustainability annual report.
 Make sure to report the most recent year.
 Yearly energy and electricity consumed should be expressed in GWh.

 Link the discussion of operational energy consumption to GHG emissions.
 The acquired energy is part of Scope 2.
 If a company consumes the majority of energy from fossil fuels, this partly or greatly explains a high absolute amount.